jongwonbaek2000/image_nav/README.md

 Contributions to this package are welcome.
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.

 # License
-This package is released under jongwonbaek2000
+This package is released under MIT License